DFHack/dfhack/docs/guides/modding-guide.rst

                     unit, input_items, input_reagents, output_items)
         end

-        -- one function per callback (you can put them in the -- above format if you prefer)
+        -- one function per eventful callback (you can put them in the -- above format if you prefer)
         eventful.onProjItemCheckMovement[modId] = moduleD.onProjItemCheckMovement
         eventful.onProjUnitCheckMovement[modId] = moduleD.onProjUnitCheckMovement